jbbees/uw_assignment_jak/README.md

 * Narayan Gangadhar "AG" - *Chairman*
 * Sallie L. Krawcheck

-**Company Thesis**
+**Company Thesis and Formation**

-Digital Asset Holdings, LLC was originally formed
+Digital Asset Holdings, LLC was originally formed in 2014.

-According to their offical published white-paper without needing a coin
+According to a Forbes expose written in 2020:
+> The company, founded in 2014 by Sunil Hirani, Don Wilson, Yuval Rooz, Shaul Kfir and Eric Saraniecki out of a bitcoin trading operation created by the Chicago trading firm DRW, rose quickly to prominence through aggressive acquisitions in talent and technology.

+Their offical technology white-paper was published

 ### Business Activities